wunderwuzzi23/blog/content/posts/2020/chrome-spy-cookies.md

     ]
 ---

 In this post we will discuss how malware might leverage Chrome's remote debugging feature.
 The remote debugging features allow to gain access to cookies (for some neat pass the cookie lateral movement and elevations) - this is pretty well known since Cookie Crimes was released.
-As discussed in ["Cybersecurity Attacks - Red Team Strategies"](https://www.amazon.com/Cybersecurity-Attacks-Strategies-practical-penetration-ebook/dp/B0822G9PTM) it also enables malware to remote control the browser and observe user activites (aka spy on users).
-We will explore some of these aspects in this post.
+As discussed in ["Cybersecurity Attacks - Red Team Strategies"](https://www.amazon.com/Cybersecurity-Attacks-Strategies-practical-penetration-ebook/dp/B0822G9PTM) it enables malware to remote control the browser and observe user activites and personal information (aka spy on users).

+The post also highlights detections which AV products and Blue Teams should put in place to have telemetry for catching potential misuse or attacks.

 First things first.